Spain to pass reforms, budget cuts with eye on aid

 REFORMS AND CUTS

-Business daily Expansion, citing official sources, said the government would save up to 1.5 billion euros by weeding out corporate tax breaks, including reinvestment incentives and exemptions on foreign earnings and dividends.
+Business daily Expansion, citing official sources, said the government would save up to 1.5 billion euros ($1.9 billion) by weeding out corporate tax breaks, including reinvestment incentives and exemptions on foreign earnings and dividends.

 According to Juan Jose Rubio Guerrero, president of the Independent Forum of Fiscal Analysts, tax breaks are worth 38 billion euros in Spain.